Namit210/Vision-tkinter-/README.md

 ## Algorithms

-- **Polygon Fence**: Consecutive obstacles are connected in insertion order to form a closed polygon
+- **Convex Hull**: Graham's scan algorithm to compute the convex hull of obstacle points
+  - Finds the smallest convex polygon enclosing all obstacles
+  - Uses polar angle sorting from the lowest point
+  - Counter-clockwise traversal with cross-product tests
+- **Point-in-Polygon Test**: Cross-product method for convex polygons
-- **Point-in-Polygon Test**: Ray casting algorithm (even-odd rule) to determine if a point is inside, outside, or on the boundary of a polygon
+  - Determines if a point is inside, outside, or on the boundary
-  - Works correctly for both convex and concave polygons
-  - Counts ray intersections from the point to the right
+  - Works by checking if the point is on the left side of all edges
-  - Odd intersections = inside, even intersections = outside
-  - Boundary detection via cross-product method with epsilon tolerance
+  - Optimized for convex hulls (counter-clockwise vertex order)

 ## Project Files

-- `ui.py` - Main GUI application (Vision class with trace() method for fence computation)
+- `ui.py` - Main GUI application (Vision class with trace() method for convex hull computation)
+- `convex_hull.py` - Graham scan algorithm for convex hull computation
-- `position.py` - Ray casting algorithm for point-in-polygon testing
+- `position.py` - Cross-product method for point-in-polygon testing (optimized for convex polygons)
 - `README.md` - This documentation

 ## Tips

-- **Order matters**: Place obstacles in the order you want them connected to form the fence
+- **Order doesn't matter**: Place obstacles anywhere - the convex hull algorithm will find the fenced area
 - Use mouse wheel to scroll through long point lists
 - Edit points to fine-tune coordinates instead of deleting and re-placing
 - Load CSV files to quickly test different configurations
-- The fence automatically clears when you add, edit, or delete points (you need to click "Compute" again)
+- The convex hull automatically clears when you add, edit, or delete points (you need to click "Compute" again)
-- To create a specific fence shape, plan the order of obstacle placement
+- The convex hull will always be a convex polygon, even if you place obstacles in a non-convex pattern

 ## Example Workflow

-1. Place 5-6 obstacle points in order around the perimeter of a shape
+1. Place 5-6 obstacle points scattered around the canvas
-2. Place 2-3 sentry points (some inside, some outside the expected fence)
+2. Place 2-3 sentry points (some inside, some outside the expected convex hull)
-3. Click "Compute" to see the fence and visibility count
+3. Click "Compute" to see the convex hull and visibility count
 4. Click "Save CSV" to export the configuration
 5. Later, click "Load CSV" to restore and modify the configuration

-## Polygon Fence Behavior

-This application creates a **polygon fence** by connecting obstacles in **insertion order**.
-This means:
-- The fence can be **concave** (have indentations, L-shapes, star shapes, etc.)
+## About Convex Hulls

+A **convex hull** is the smallest convex polygon that encloses all the given points.
+Think of it like stretching a rubber band around all the obstacle points - it will form a convex shape.

+Properties:
+- Always creates a **convex** polygon (no indentations)
+- Uses only the outermost obstacle points as vertices
-- The order of placing obstacles determines the fence shape
+- Interior obstacles don't affect the hull shape
-- You have full control over the fence geometry
-- The ray casting algorithm correctly handles all polygon types
+- Represents the minimal fenced area containing all obstacles